SCRT-HQ/VaporShell/docs/glossary/New-VSRedshiftCluster.md

----
-layout: glossary
-title: New-VSRedshiftCluster
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRedshiftCluster

 ## SYNOPSIS
-Adds an AWS::Redshift::Cluster resource to the template
+Adds an AWS::Redshift::Cluster resource to the template.
+Specifies a cluster.
+A *cluster* is a fully managed data warehouse that consists of a set of compute nodes.

 ## SYNTAX